slightlynybbled/fan_controller/readme.md

  * Soft-start to reduce load on the motherboard
  * Speed control for each fan when a motherboard speed signal is not present

+Details of the project may be found at [for(embed)](http://www.forembed.com/category/fan-controller.html).

 # Project Status #

 We have only just completed the initial hardware design and will begin firmware